 - Perfect for remote teams: Involve everyone in the design process, regardless of location

-- Give and receive feedback in real time: This ensures there are no misunderstandings, or never ending attachments of different versions
+- Give and receive feedback in real-time: This ensures there are no misunderstandings or never-ending attachments of different versions

 - Infinite canvas: You can add as much content as you need to capture the mood of your style.
-Our template is a guide, but you can always extend it to suit your needs.
+Our template is a guide, but you can always adapt it to suit your needs.